airmelon-studio/colyn191/README.md

 * add diff on daily report
 * add emoji on daily report
-* add translation for each language
+* add translation for each country
 * add support of twitter service
 * allow to import data on a specific date
-* import covid19 data every 4 hours at 0 min
+* import covid19 data every 4 hours
-* report daily covid19 for es, de
+* report daily covid19 for `es`, `de`
 * publish daily report every day at 2 o'clock

 #### Bug Fixes

+* add breakline on report format
-* add breakline and update daily report format
+* update daily report format
-* add support of top 23 country confirmed cases of covid-19
+* add support of top 23 countries with confirmed cases of covid-19
 * add user dedicated hashtag
-* fix edge case on company, state, report import
+* fix edge case on company, state and report import
 * do not send daily report if source give a 404
 * avoid duplicate report
 * display chart only if ratio is greater than 5%